nftstorage/cargo/README.md

 dagcargo
 =======================

-WIP of backoffice tooling for nft-storage and similar.
+WIP of backoffice tooling for web3.storage and similar.
 Do not pull go libs from this repository - the name will **not** survive.

 ## Lead Maintainer